-Trump also announced yesterday that imports from Canada would double to 50% but in the same day rolled back the increase to 25% following Ontario’s move to suspend its own levy on electricity exports.
+On Tuesday Trump also announced that imports from its immediate neighbour Canada would double to 50% but in the same day rolled back the increase to 25% following Ontario’s move to suspend its own levy on electricity exports.

-The American Automotive Policy Council (AAPC), which represents the interests of Ford, GM and Stellantis in North America has commented on the steel and aluminium tariffs.
+The American Automotive Policy Council (AAPC), which represents the interests of Ford, GM and Stellantis in North America, expressed concern about the impact on manufacturers and consumers.

 “With our deep American roots and the steel and aluminium content requirements of the USMCA, Ford, GM and Stellantis purchase the vast majority of their steel and aluminium in the United States or North America,” said Matt Blunt, president of AAPC.
 “We are still reviewing and awaiting all of the details of the tariffs, but revoking the exemption for Canada and Mexico and extending tariffs to auto parts with steel and aluminium will add significant costs for automakers, suppliers and consumers.”